Forest Project Summer Collaborative

 Field trips and guest speakers provide interns with an opportunity to meet a wide range of professionals with green careers.
 Recent guest speakers have included landscape architects, forest research technicians, environmental journalists and authors and urban planners.
 Recent field trips have included Pelham Bay Park, canoeing on the Bronx River, Boswyck Farm and Gowanus Canal Conservancy.
 Field trips usually combine a work project with a tour or guided activity led by an onsite expert.

-Wave Hill gratefully acknowledges the funders of the Forest Project Summer Collaborative: The Barker Welfare Foundation, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund and The Pinkerton Foundation.
+The Forest Project at Wave Hill is supported with funds from the Barker Welfare Foundation, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund and The Pinkerton Foundation.
 Additional support is provided by The Glickenhaus Foundation and The Ira M. Resnick Foundation in memory of Jack and Pearl Resnick.
-Sustaining support for Wave Hill and its educational programming is provided by the New York City Department of Cultural Affairs and the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.
+Sustaining support for Wave Hill’s educational programming is provided by the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.